Clastify logo

 From neurotransmitter binding to an EPSP

 An excitatory postsynaptic potential is a small depolarization of the postsynaptic membrane that makes an action potential more likely.
-You’ll usually see it shortened to EPSP.
-The basic idea is that the postsynaptic membrane is pushed a little closer to threshold.
+It’s often shortened to EPSP.
+The key idea is simple: the postsynaptic membrane gets pushed upwards towards threshold.

-After release, neurotransmitter molecules diffuse across the synaptic cleft.
-It’s a tiny distance, so diffusion happens quickly.
-The molecules then bind to transmembrane receptor proteins in the postsynaptic membrane.
+Once released, neurotransmitter molecules diffuse across the synaptic cleft.
+The gap is tiny, so diffusion happens quickly.
+They then bind to transmembrane receptor proteins in the postsynaptic membrane.
 In many cases, this binding opens ion channels, allowing positively charged ions to enter the postsynaptic cell.

 Image

 Acetylcholine is the required example.
 Acetylcholine is a neurotransmitter used at many synapses, including neuromuscular junctions between motor neurons and muscle fibres.
-When acetylcholine binds to its receptor, an ion channel in the receptor opens and positive ions, especially Na⁺, diffuse into the postsynaptic cell.
+When acetylcholine binds to its receptor, an ion channel opens in the receptor and lets positive ions, especially Na+Na^+, diffuse into the postsynaptic cell.
 The membrane potential becomes less negative, producing an EPSP.

-At a neuromuscular junction, that EPSP can trigger an action potential in the muscle fibre, leading towards contraction.
+At a neuromuscular junction, this EPSP can trigger an action potential in the muscle fibre, leading towards contraction.
 At neuron-to-neuron synapses, the EPSP helps determine whether the postsynaptic neuron reaches threshold.

-The neurotransmitter cannot just stay in the cleft.
+The neurotransmitter cannot stay in the cleft indefinitely.
 Acetylcholine is rapidly broken down by acetylcholinesterase, so the postsynaptic membrane is not continuously stimulated.
-This quick removal helps regulate biological systems: signals must start, be transmitted and then be switched off.
+Quick removal helps regulate biological signals: they need to start, be transmitted, and then switch off.

 Voltage-gated channels and threshold

-A voltage-gated ion channel is a membrane channel that opens or closes when membrane potential changes.
-During an action potential, voltage-gated Na⁺ channels and voltage-gated K⁺ channels don't open at the same time.
+A voltage-gated ion channel is a membrane channel that opens or closes when the membrane potential changes.
+During an action potential, voltage-gated Na+Na^+ channels and voltage-gated K+K^+ channels do not open at the same time.

 Image

-After a very short time, Na⁺ channels close or become inactivated.
-Voltage-gated K⁺ channels open, letting K⁺ diffuse out of the axon.
+After a very short time, Na+Na^+ channels close or become inactivated.
+Voltage-gated K+K^+ channels open, allowing K+K^+ to diffuse out of the axon.
 As positive charge leaves the inside, the membrane repolarizes.
-If K⁺ channels stay open slightly too long, the membrane may briefly become more negative than the resting potential; this is often called hyperpolarization or an undershoot.
+If K+K^+ channels remain open slightly too long, the membrane may briefly become more negative than the resting potential; this is often called hyperpolarization or an undershoot.

 Local currents move the wave along

 A local current is a short-distance movement of ions near a depolarized region of membrane that changes the membrane potential of neighbouring regions.
-Local currents show how an action potential travels along the axon instead of sitting in one spot.
+Local currents show why an action potential moves along the axon instead of sitting in one spot.

-When one patch of axon depolarizes, Na⁺ has entered that region.
-Inside the axon, Na⁺ diffuses from this depolarized region into the next region, which is still at resting potential.
-Outside the axon, Na⁺ moves the other way, completing local circuits of ion movement.
+When one patch of axon depolarizes, Na+\mathrm{Na}^+ has entered that region.
+Inside the axon, Na+\mathrm{Na}^+ diffuses from the depolarized region into the adjacent region, which is still at resting potential.
+Outside the axon, Na+\mathrm{Na}^+ moves in the opposite direction, completing local circuits of ion movement.

 Image

 These local currents make the neighbouring membrane less negative.
-If that region reaches threshold, voltage-gated Na⁺ channels open there, generating a new action potential.
-The patch that depolarized just before is in its refractory state, so the wave normally keeps moving forwards rather than reversing.
+If that region reaches threshold, voltage-gated Na+\mathrm{Na}^+ channels open there, generating a new action potential.
+The region that depolarized just before is in its refractory state, so the wave normally keeps moving forwards rather than reversing.

 Reading voltage traces as cellular events

-An oscilloscope trace displays voltage against time, so it can show changes in membrane potential.
-In neural signalling, the y-axis shows membrane potential, usually in millivolts, while the x-axis shows time, often in milliseconds.
+An oscilloscope trace shows voltage plotted against time, so it can be used to track changes in membrane potential.
+In neural signalling, the y-axis gives membrane potential, usually in millivolts, while the x-axis gives time, often in milliseconds.

-At rest, the trace sits almost flat at the resting potential.
-During an action potential, it forms a sharp spike: the rising phase shows depolarization as Na⁺ enters; the falling phase shows repolarization as K⁺ leaves; a dip below resting potential shows hyperpolarization.
+At rest, the trace sits as a near-horizontal line at the resting potential.
+During an action potential, it forms a sharp spike: the rising phase shows depolarization as Na+Na^+ enters; the falling phase shows repolarization as K+K^+ leaves; a dip below the resting potential shows hyperpolarization.

 Image

-When you interpret an oscilloscope trace, match each part of the line to the cellular event that causes it.
-Don’t just name the shape.
-A steep upward line shows the rapid opening of voltage-gated Na⁺ channels.
-The peak marks the point where Na⁺ entry stops dominating.
-The downward line shows K⁺ efflux restoring the negative internal charge.
+When interpreting an oscilloscope trace, match each part of the line to the cellular event that causes it.
+Don’t just describe the shape.
+A steep upward line shows rapid opening of voltage-gated Na+Na^+ channels; the peak marks the point where Na+Na^+ entry no longer dominates; the downward line shows K+K^+ efflux restoring the negative internal charge.

 Jumping from node to node

 A node of Ranvier is a gap in the myelin sheath.
-Here, the axon membrane is exposed to extracellular fluid and has many ion channels and pumps.
-In myelinated fibres, voltage-gated Na⁺ channels, voltage-gated K⁺ channels and sodium–potassium pumps cluster at these nodes.
+At this gap, the axon membrane is exposed to extracellular fluid and has many ion channels and pumps.
+In myelinated fibres, voltage-gated Na+Na^+ channels, voltage-gated K+K^+ channels and sodium–potassium pumps are clustered at these nodes.

 Saltatory conduction is the propagation of an action potential along a myelinated axon from one node of Ranvier to the next.
-The term comes from the idea of “jumping”.
-That picture works well, as long as you remember that local currents still flow through the axon between nodes.
+The name comes from “jumping”, which is a useful image, but don’t take it too literally: local currents still flow through the axon between nodes.

 Image

 Myelin works as electrical insulation.
 Under the myelin, few ions cross the axon membrane, so action potentials are not regenerated at every tiny patch of membrane.
-Local currents instead carry depolarization quickly to the next node, where the high density of channels allows threshold to be reached and a new action potential to form.
+Instead, local currents carry depolarization rapidly to the next node.
+There, the high density of channels allows threshold to be reached and a new action potential to form.

 This is a strong structure–function example: myelin wraps the axon, while regularly spaced nodes allow much faster impulse transmission without needing an enormous axon diameter.